insinfo/galileo/packages/sql/README.md

+# deprecated

 # sql
-Infrastructure for interacting with SQL databases, while still using the Angel `Service` API.
+Infrastructure for interacting with SQL databases, while still using the Galileo `Service` API.

 ## Why not a dedicated ORM?
-A better question, is *why* have an ORM dedicated to just one database, when Angel supports multiple databases?
+A better question, is *why* have an ORM dedicated to just one database, when Galileo supports multiple databases?

-`package:angel_sql` was the compromise between having an ORM, and not having an ORM.
+`package:galileo_sql` was the compromise between having an ORM, and not having an ORM.

 ### Advantages of this Approach